breakdowns/slam-mirrorbot/README.md

 ```
 machine host login username password my_youtube_password
 ```
-For index link with only password without username, even http auth will not work, so this is the solution.
+For Index Link with only password without username, even http auth will not work, so this is the solution.
 ```
 machine example.workers.dev password index_password
 ```